-My project is funded by a three-year AHRC Doctoral Award and is due for completion in 2015.
+My PhD is funded by a three-year AHRC Doctoral Award and is due for completion in January 2016.